EinsteinToolkit/et2022uidaho/instructions.md

 ## Connecting
-The school will be completely virtual with sessions hosted via the University of Illinois' Zoom subscription.
-In order to join, you will need to log into your Zoom account (any account, it does not have to be associated with a University) and there will be a waiting room.
+The school will be completely virtual with sessions hosted via the University of Idaho's Zoom subscription.
+In order to join, you will need to log into your Zoom account (any account, it does not have to be associated with a University) and there may be a waiting room.
 A live video stream of the meeting will be available on YouTube once the meeting starts.
 Please note that some sessions will be recorded.